shivajiva101/authx/README.md

 #### authx.accounts_per_id

-Restricts accounts a player can make with an id.
+Integer used to restrict accounts a player can make with an id.

 	authx.accounts_per_ip = 5

-Please note this is optional and without the setting the player accounts are unrestricted.
+Please note this is optional and without the setting player accounts are unrestricted.

 #### authx.addresses_per_id

-Restricts number of addresses a player can use with an id.
+Integer used to restrict number of addresses a player can use with an id.

 	authx.addresses_per_id = 10

-Please note this is optional and without the setting the player accounts are unrestricted.
+Please note this is optional and without the setting player accounts are unrestricted.

 #### authx.import_enabled